The Gaussian Process Autoregressive Regression Model (GPAR): Synthetic Data Experiments

 \section{Synthetic Data Experiments}

-GPAR is well-suited for problems where there is a strong functional relationship between output dimensions, and for problems where observation noise is correlated between output dimensions.
-In this section we demonstrate GPAR's ability to model both.
-We parametrise GPAR's kernel using a rational quadratic (RQ) kernel \cite{Rasmussen:2006:Gaussian_Processes} for the first output dimension and a sum of two RQ kernels $k_1(x, x') + k_2((x,y), (x',y'))$ for the second and third dimensions, where $y$ consists of the previous output dimensions.
-GPAR is constructed using the natural ordering of outputs.
+GPAR is well suited for problems where there is a strong functional relationship between outputs and for problems where observation noise is richly structured and input dependent.
+In this section we demonstrate GPAR's ability to model both types of phenomena.